A simulation tool for MRPC telescopes of the EEE project: Simulation results

 \subsection{Comparison between Experimental and Simulated Data}

-In order to compare the simulated and experimental data, the detector efficiency has to be carefully estimated.
+In order to compare simulated and experimental data, the detector efficiency has to be carefully estimated.
 Therefore, a telescope was selected for its stable working condition and negligible shielding of the hosting room (telescope TORI-03, located in a high school in Turin) to calculate the efficiency and to compare the simulated polar angle distribution to the experimental one.
 The efficiency of the telescope is performed by dividing each chamber into 24$\times$20 $\rm cm^2$ sectors, and then by estimating for each sector the tracking efficiency and the counting efficiency, assuming that no correlation exists between the two quantities.

 Tracking efficiency is determined starting from experimental data, using the hits from two chambers, fitting a track to the hits, and extrapolating it on the third.
-If a hit is found nearby the predicted intersection point, the hit is classified as ``detected'' and the relative map is filled.
+If a hit is found inside the 2D histogram bin where the predicted intersection point is located, the hit is classified as ``detected'' and the relative map is filled.
 If not, the hit is classified as ``missing'' and another map is filled.
 The tracking efficiency map is defined as the ratio between the map of detected hits and the map of missing ones.

 Counting efficiency is determined from experimental data as well, starting from a map from each chamber, filled, without applying any cut, with the hits on that chambers and correcting it for the effects due to the geometrical acceptance and then normalizing it.